vidyagc/portfolio/_works/01-barebones.markdown

 <h4><i class="fa fa-heart-o" aria-hidden="true" style="color:#dd6060; font-weight:bold;"></i> It Takes a Village</h4>
 <div class="page-content-text">
 Small arts organizations like BareBones could not survive and thrive without community support.
-Outside of the dozens of volunteers who help create its annual show, it's volunteer board and committee members who keep the organization running the rest of the year.
+Outside of the dozens of volunteers who help create its annual show, it is volunteer board and committee members who keep the organization running the rest of the year.
 When I became Web Admin for BareBones in 2021, I was taking over from the previous Admin, Nick, who wanted to retire.
 My compensation structure was very different, but Nick set up and supported the site for over a decade at a practically pro bono level.
 He was basically doing it as a favor to the organization - as a supporter of the local theatre community.
 Nick is an artist himself and he was supporting fellow artists.
 </div>

 <div class="page-content-text">